abustany/back-message-board/README.md

 Run `make test` to run the tests.

+## Loading data at startup

+The `-loadCSV` command line flag allows populating the messages from a CSV file on startup.
+The CSV records in the file should have five fields:

+- ID: unique ID of that message
+- Name: name of the message author
+- Email: email of the message author
+- Message: contents of the message
+- Created: creation date of the message, in RFC3339 format

+The first record in the CSV file is considered as a header, and is skipped.

 ## Docker image

 The repository provides a Dockerfile for the server, the resulting Docker image